vikchupak/DevOps/Linux/ShellScripting/CliCommands.md

-# How commands are executed
+# How cli commands are executed

 Example with docker CLI command `docker ps`